 Ode to the Western Wind (1820)

 In Jean Cocteau’s films Orphée and Le Testament d’Orphée, the lyre-as-portal is replaced by mirror-as-portal.
-As the characters go through the mirror, there is always a ringing sound that accompanies their passage like that of a Tibetan singing bowl.
+As the characters pass through the mirror, there is always a ringing sound that accompanies their passage, not unlike that of a Tibetan singing bowl.
 (See Orphée portal).
-Selections of Gluck’s Orfeo emanate from radios in both worlds, as do lines of poetry from Cégeste, the young poet who is killed in the first scene of Orphée; Cégeste is dictated lines of poetry for Orpheus to jot down:
+Selections of Gluck’s Orfeo emanate from radios in both worlds, as do lines of poetry from Cégeste, the young poet who is killed in the first scene of Orphée; Cégeste has been given the task of dictating fragments of lines of poetry for Orpheus to jot down:

 L’oiseau chante avec ses doigts; Un seul verre d’eau éclaire le monde; Jupiter rend sage ceux qu’il veut perdre, etc. (The bird sings with its fingers; a single glass of water lights up the world, Jupiter makes wise those whom he wishes to destroy, etc.) (See Orphée, Eurydice, Heurtebise in ‘car as oracle’)

 I wondered what possessed Cocteau to engage rubber gloves.
 It seemed anomalous amid the aesthetics of the stunningly beautiful cast of actors and Parisian setting.
-But then again, Orphée was made in the early 50’s — and really, what could be more iconic of that time than rubber gloves?
+But then again, Orphée was made in the early 1950’s — and really, what could be more iconic of that time than rubber gloves?
 50’s TV commercials promised the world to viewers – just add water and stir, occasionally, add an egg.
-Perhaps the promise of other worlds, to Cocteau, was the obvious next step.
+Perhaps the promise of other worlds, in Cocteau’s mind, was the obvious next step.

 To quote Cocteau on the subject of mirrors: